 Cited Reference Search: Step 2 of 2

-This page displays cited references that contain the search information you
+This page displays a list of cited references that the system returned based

-The Citing Articles count is the total number of citations for the current
+The Citing Articles count is the total number of citing

-However, your access to records in the product database is limited to your
+However, your access to records in the product is limited by your institution's

 Select the check box to the left of each reference you want.